jordxnvalttv/ManageME/README.md

-# ManageME — Notion-like Project Manager (localStorage)
+# ManageME — Project Manager (localStorage)

-A minimal, client-side Notion-style project manager built with React, Vite, and Tailwind.
+A minimal, client-side project manager built with React, Vite, and Tailwind.
 Data is stored in localStorage so you can run it locally without a backend.

 ## 🚀 Quick start